joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-create-show/README.md

 ## Getting Started

-- get your express server running
+- Get your express server running
-- make sure postgres is running
+- Make sure postgres is running
-- in the browser go to the index route and check that it works
+- In the browse,r go to the index route and check that it works

 ## Show